-Indian River and Portage Creek are appropriate sources for chinook, coho and chum salmon eggs.
-The rationale for choosing these stocks is as follows.
+Indian River and Portage Creek are potential sources of chinook, coho and chum salmon eggs.
+Reasons for considering these streams as donor sources are:

 - The homing response of returning adults is enhanced if stocks are used from the natal watershed.
 Indian River and Portage Creek are tributary streams of the Susitna River and are located at Susitna River miles 138.6 and 148.9, respectively. - 2) Salmon for the upper Susitna River watershed should originate from broodstocks which are accustomed to migrating long distances in rivers.
 Indian River and Portage Creek salmon stocks migrate approximately 140 and 150 miles upstream in the Susitna River and are essentially the nearest stocks to the Devil Canyon rapids.
 Devil Canyon, the first impassable rapids to adult migration, is only a couple of miles upstream of the mouth of Portage Creek. - 3) Stock sources must contain an adequate number of brood fish.
 The number of adult salmon annually required to provide eggs for the hatchery program each year is: